MicrosoftDocs/cloud-adoption-framework/docs/adopt/index.md

 Your cloud adoption plan will take you down several paths or "horizons."
 Organizations follow three primary horizons: migrate, modernize, and innovate.
 The horizon you choose and when will depend your business goals (*see figure*).
 These horizons don't need to be followed in a sequence.
 We provide guidance to help you choose which horizon is best suited to your current needs.
 Most cloud adoption plans visit all three horizons.
 Your business goals will determine the best order.

+:::image type="content" source="../_images/adopt/cloud-adoption-horizons.png" alt-text="img":::

+## Overview of Adopt
-You can find details on each horizon in the Adopt articles that follow.
+You can jump to the guidance for each horizon using the buttons below.
 Below, you can find a brief overview of the horizon.

-:::image type="content" source="../_images/adopt/cloud-adoption-horizons.png" alt-text="img":::

-## Horizon 1: Migrate
+### Horizon 1: Migrate

 The migrate horizon focuses on moving workloads to the cloud.